 Oracle UPDATE

-Summary: in this tutorial, you are going to learn how to use the Oracle UPDATE statement to change existing values in a table.
+Summary: in this tutorial, you’ll how to learn how to use the Oracle UPDATE statement to modify data in a table.

 To changes existing values in a table, you use the following Oracle UPDATE statement: